Good evening. I have been working on some thread wrapped buttons following the new online Basic Button Making Course from Gina B Silkworks.

 I have just completed the first modules showing us how to make the historic Death’s Head Button and the Peace Wrap button.
 The video instructions from Gina are really easy to follow.
 There is a free introductory course covering the Death’s Head Button if you would like to give Gina’s button course a try out.

 I used a variety of threads and worked the wraps over MDF button moulds.

 I am going to put all my buttons into a little sample journal alongside details of the threads used and number of wraps needed to fill the buttons etc. This will then give me a good reference when creating and designing future buttons, e.g. choosing threads and calculating wraps for designing new colour combinations and patterns, designing weave or embroidery patterns to embellish the basic Deaths Head.

 Extra tools that I found invaluable were the new Circle Gauge Set (for marking out accurate divisions on the mould) and the Button Makers Third Hand and Tool Tin (great for holding buttons while threading the needle to finish).

 Well I have really enjoyed making these.
-Off to do the next module and work some of Gina’s Peace wrapped buttons next xxx.
+Off to do the next module of Gina’s online course soon – so more thread wrapped button variations to come – think that I am addicted – tee hee xxx.